Friday, March 12, 2010

 For every action there is an equal and opposite reaction.
 Nothing that contentious about Newton's phrase, you wouldn't have thought, excepting the fact that all too many brands seem to find this impossible to acknowledge.
 More on this in a moment.

-There often seems to be a sense of denial that anything that precedes an improvement - especially if this is an improvement over a brand / corporation / industry's own current offering - is inferior.
+There often seems to be a sense of denial that anything that precedes an improvement - especially if this is an improvement over a brand / corporation / industry's

 Take a look at this article on blood pressure (BP) management.
 The final paragraph is a masterstroke in undermining the advancement that's just been crowed about: 'Current practice is not wrong'.
 Yet the article has just talked about how current practice can lead to greater instance of stroke because fluctuations in BP are considered ok.